Donna Bowdler was so impressed by the support she received from the Ex-Forces Action Network (E-FAN) that she has written to her local MP.

 “We’ve given Donna emotional support and practical advice, appropriately sign posting to agencies that help with areas of need that are identified in our assessments.
 We have also helped with paperwork,” said E-FAN Key Worker Sarah O’Connell.

-Donna wrote and presented a thank you poem, ‘E-FAN Sisters’, to both Lanie Irvine and Sarah (pictured right with Donna) for the help they have given to her.
+Donna wrote and presented a thank you poem, ‘E-FAN Sisters’, to both Lanie Irvine (pictured left) and Sarah (right with Donna, centre) for the help they have given to her.

 She wrote to Warrington South MP David Mowatt say-ing: “As part of my probation order I have been very fortunate to have been placed in the hands of very sup-portive staff and engaging programmes leading me to become more involved positively.
 One of the pro-grammes is E-FAN.
 It specifically targets members of the armed forces that have transgressed and require help to rehabilitate themselves.”